nandorojo/sf-symbols-typescript/README.md

 3. You'll need to install Bun on your computer.
 4. Run `bun run build`
 5. Push your changes and open a PR

+## Disclaimer

+It's your responsibility to check Apple's rules about when certain icons can be used.
+You can check their website for more info.
+[SFSymbols.com](https://SFSymbols.com) is also a useful resource to see if any are marked as "restricted", but I can't guarantee what's correct and what isn't.

+I am purposefully not displaying any icons themselves to avoid violating any licenses.
+This library isn't associated with Apple, and is only intended to expose the _names_ of the icons themselves.

+## License

+MIT License